bixb922/crank-organ/doc-software/README.md

 ![tempo control](performance_tempo_control.jpg)

 These controls regulate playback speed.
 Even if there is no crank sensor, you can vary the tempo with the two buttons left and right to the indicator bar.
 If there is a crank sensor, and "Tempo follows crank", then the crank determines playback speed.

+Touching the Touchpad while the crank is stopped moves to the next tune.

+"Barrel organ mode" or "barrel mode" mimics a barrel organ: once the tune is over, it is restarted immediately until you move to the next tune using the Touchpad or the Next button on the Performance page.

+Crank info shows only if crank is defined in the Pinout page.

+The default settings for "tempo follows crank" and "barrel mode" are defined in the General Configuration page.
+After a tune has played, settings are reverted to the default.

 # 7. Multiple stored setlists